 In my blog about Joseph Taylor, the Pitman Naturalist from West Cramlington Colliery, I mentioned Alexander Butters, a fellow miner who emigrated to America in the 1850s.
 The men never met but shared a love of geology and palaeontology, developed a friendship whilst corresponding and swapped specimens of fossil fish by post.
 This is documented in a letter Alexander sent to a friend in Blyth, Matthew Tate, which the Blyth Weekly News published in October 1891.

 There were parts of that letter I simply couldn’t forget.
-Butters recounts walking home, hardly able to put one foot after another after “putting four or five score”, meaning pushing anywhere from 80 to 130 tubs of coal from the coalface to a main gallery or shaft.
+For example, Alexander recounts walking home, hardly able to put one foot after another after “putting four or five score”, meaning pushing anywhere from 80 to 130 tubs of coal from the coalface to a main gallery or shaft.
 Of working in the North Pit, the galleries of which extended under the North Sea, he writes that “it would be a relief if the sea would only break through and wipe us all out”.
-Yet the rest of the letter describes a man that had achieved a better life and was held in high regard for his knowledge of geology and palaeontology by the State Geologist of Illinois, Amos Henry Worthen, and other eminent scientists of that era.
+Yet the rest of the letter describes a positive man that had achieved a better life and was held in high regard for his knowledge of geology and palaeontology by the State Geologist of Illinois, Amos Henry Worthen, and other eminent scientists of that era.

 Using the clues in Alexander’s letter, census records, the Transactions of the NHSN and the Illinois Coal Mine Index, I embarked on an extraordinary journey.

 Alex stated in his letter “if I be spared” that he hoped to come to England to meet Joseph Taylor in person, “spend some time going through his collection with him with pleasure,” and also make the acquaintance of John Salt.
 In May 1892, Alex did return to the North East and visited the NHSN at the Hancock Museum.
-The NHSN Transactions record that he donated to the Museum collection several American coal measure fossils, an American Indian pipe from the White Cloud Company, a stuffed toad from California, a spider from Kansas and two volumes of the final Worthen publication.
+The NHSN Transactions record that he donated to the Museum collection several American coal measure fossils, a Native American pipe from the White Cloud Company, a stuffed toad from California, a spider from Kansas and two volumes of the final Worthen publication.
 I believe all are still in our collection.

-Alex returned home to America later in 1892 and died in 1896.
+Alexander Butters returned home to America later in 1892 and died in 1896.
 He had married and had a son who died aged 13.
 He would later adopt a daughter who married and went on to have children of her own.

-I have provided the Smithsonian, the Illinois Centre for Palaeontology and the Gillespie Coal Museum with a copy of Alex’s letter from the Blyth Weekly News.
+I have provided the Smithsonian, the Illinois Centre for Palaeontology and the Illinois Coal Museum at Gillespie with a copy of Alex’s letter from the Blyth Weekly News.
 The Director and Curator-in-Charge of the Illinois Centre for Palaeontology is Sam Heads – who is originally from Cramlington!
 He is in the process of identifying all of the Worthen fossil collection and was delighted to hear about Alexander Butters.
 Should any examples from the low seams of Cramlington, Newsham etc turn up in their Worthen Foreign Collection he would not only recognise them immediately but will let me know.

 The author wishes to thank: